6 Cloud Migration Strategies You Should Know

 - 14 min

-The business analyst’s role in the project cycle is crucial, serving as the conduit between the client and the development team.
-The analyst’s responsibilities encompass understanding the client’s goals and needs, along with having an extensive knowledge of the specific industry their company is part of.
+A business analyst’s role in the project cycle is crucial.
+They serve as the conduit between the client and the development team.
+The analyst’s responsibilities encompass understanding the client’s goals and needs and having extensive knowledge of the specific industry their company is part of.
 This information is then effectively communicated to the design and development team to facilitate the creation of a product that meets the client’s expectations and design premises.

-The goal of business analytics is not just to understand customer needs but also to translate these into tasks for the entire team.
+The goal of business analytics is to understand customer needs and translate these into tasks for the entire team.
 This process involves scrutinizing the company’s data and procedures, holding workshops to pinpoint issues, proposing solutions, and documenting all of these in functional and non-functional requirements for the design and development team’s reference.

 One of the pivotal roles of Business Analysis in IT projects is ensuring alignment between the project outcomes and the overall business strategy.
 Without this alignment, even the most technologically advanced solutions can fall flat.
 A Business Analyst helps define clear, measurable objectives, ensuring every phase of the project contributes to achieving the company’s strategic goals.